rian39/lists/idea_log.md

 - discussion amongst programmers of why they hardly ever use 'lists'
 - python list comprehension
 - intel i7 and samsung branch prediction
+- lists of ingredients in Chef Watson
+- blockchain as an unchangeable list

 ## Theory